clarkwang/passh/sshpass-broken.md

     read
     from
     /dev/tty
-              <== Thre 'read' never returns.
+              <== The 'read' never returns.
 Ctrl-D does not work either.
               <== You have to press Ctrl-C to kill bash.

 Example #5